 Plus, I could sleep well and horizontally!
 The other advantage of upgrading to a roomette is my dinner and breakfast came as part of the deal.

 Not long after I upgraded and gathered my bags, Sean and I said farewell, and I headed to the lounge, and he went to his gate.

-After a commuter train left, I was able to see his train head North, and a few minutes later, I headed West.
+After a commuter train left, I could see his train head North, and a few minutes later, I headed West.

 Day six started with a shower and then headed to the sleeper lounge for French Toast!
-If you have never showered on a train going 79 mph, it is fun.
+It is fun if you have never showered on a train going 79 mph.

-The Capitol Limited still has flex dining; the rumor is that modified traditional dining could be returning to the other trains.
+The Capitol Limited still has flex dining; the rumor is that modified traditional dining could return to the other trains.
 But until then, the flex dining options, I think, have improved.

-We arrived in Chicago twenty-seven minutes late; not a problem for me because my train did not leave for a few hours.
+We arrived in Chicago twenty-seven minutes late, which was not a problem for me because my train did not leave for a few hours.

 Since I had a sleeper, the lounge in Chicago was available.
-It was nice to grab a few snacks, coffee, and work on this article before heading north on my last train, although I wrote a lot of it while on the Acela!
+It was nice to grab a few snacks and coffee and work on this article before heading north on my last train, although I wrote much of it while on the Acela!